jamesqquick/jamesqquick-site/src/data/posts/18. College vs Bootcamp vs Self-taught/index.md

 > When I graduated from college, I had never used source control/Git, had barely worked with a terminal, and had never learned the basics of developing or hosting a website

 I think my degree helped give me a deeper foundation in programming concepts (think Data Structures and Algorithms) than people typically get during a Bootcamp.
 On the other hand, I believe the knowledge that students learn in Bootcamps is much more practical.
-I would guess that most Bootcamp graduates are more prepared to contribute writing code than I was coming out of college.
+I would guess that most Bootcamp graduates are more prepared to commit code than I was coming out of college.

-> I would guess that most Bootcamp graduates are more prepared to contribute writing code than I was coming out of college.
+> I would guess that most Bootcamp graduates are more prepared to commit code than I was coming out of college.

 There are two major negatives with getting a formal degree.
 It takes 2-4 years to complete a degree, and some people don't have that much time.
 Additionally, universities can be extremely expensive.
 I was incredibly lucky to have received full financial aid and didn't have to pay a dime.
-Depending on how much you would have to pay, you could consider cheaper options like in-state schools and community colleges.
+Depending on your budget, you could consider cheaper options like in-state schools and community colleges.

 Here's one thing I can definitively say about having a formal degree.
 It makes it MUCH MUCH easier to get interviews.
 Although many companies are recognizing the fact that there are talented developers without degrees, unfortunately, many companies still require them.